stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

 ```

 This is such a common thing to do, that Idris allows us to
-drop the bound underscore altogether:
+drop the bound underscores altogether:

 ```idris
 friendly4 : IO ()